andersjanmyr/docker-lab/article/docker-swarm.md

 ![The cluster](the-cluster.png)

-Alright let's start some containers!
+Alright, let's start some containers!

 ### Databases